ENES-246DigitalElectronics/ENES247/lab3-ReusableBCDhex7segDisplayCode/README.md

 ## 2_bitSlicing

 The goal  is to find a way to grab 4 bits out a group of 32 in a single line of code.
 This technique is called bit slicing.
-This is similar to slicing up a string or an array in other languages.
+This is similar to slice or split in other languages.

 #### Port Diagram